 Independent, inclusive and evidence based

-- We interview those responsible for managing suites of courses such as deans, heads of school or subject, making the project visible on campus and ensuring we capture valuable insights, ideas and context.
+- We interview those responsible for managing suites of courses such as deans, and heads of schools or subjects, making the project inclusive and visible on campus while ensuring we capture valuable insights, ideas and context.

-- Using both judgement based on experience, but mainly quantitative evidence, we evaluate existing programme performance and identify opportunity gaps.
+- Using quantitative evidence, supported by judgement based on experience, we evaluate existing programme performance and identify opportunity gaps.

-- We deliver executive reports supported by personalised debriefing sessions that summarise the evidence and make both strategic and very specific recommendations.
-However, we share the detail of our analysis in technical reports or subject-based reports depending on client preference.
+- We deliver executive reports supported by personalised debriefing sessions for senior teams that summarise the evidence and make both strategic and very specific recommendations.
+However, there will be something for everyone from Deans to Programme Leaders, Marketing to International Recruitment, and we share the detail of our analysis in technical, subject-based reports.

 Three key ingredients

-We have created a range of tools and methods derived from both published literature and sector specific research.
+We have created tools and methods derived from both published literature and sector specific research.

 This ensures a consistent approach and assures quality.